svlad-90/DLT-Message-Analyzer/md/installation_guide/installation_guide.md

 ## "QT Creator"-specific part of guide.

+In case if you are using QT Creator for building the dlt-viewer:

 - Modify the **"./dlt-viewer/plugin.pro"** in the following way:
 <pre>SUBDIRS += DLT-Message-Analyzer ... all other plugin's names, which exist in delivery by default ...</pre>